Identifying the post-pandemic determinants of low performing students in Latin America through Interpretable Machine Learning methods: Results

 Table \ref{table4} displays evaluation metrics estimates for the selected best performing models (columns 1 to 6) as well as each model's weight (column 7) for the stacked (ensemble) modelling approach where, in the first interaction, it includes all models.
 Vitally, the stacking model has the benefit of combining the strengths of the individual models it comprises.
 Figure \ref{figure2} displays the AUC for all models, including the stacking model where one can see how the classification and identification of the binary categories of educational outcomes improve by the amalgamation of models.
 In the first interaction, Table \ref{table4} shows that models (or learners) with zero weight\textendash i.e., not contributing to the overall prediction of the stacking model\textendash are logit (for the level0-level1 comparison, Panel A, column 7), and logit and NN (for the level1-level2 comparison; Panel B, column 7).
 These models are therefore excluded in the second interaction.
 This leads to the following two stacking models used for predictions and derivation of Shapley values: lassologit, GB, RF and NN (level0-level1 data), and lassologit, GB and RF (level1-level2 data).
 Also, note that the higher estimated weights within the final ensemble models for GB and lassologit models suggest their superior relevance in overall predictions.\footnote{Alternative stacked models and their performance are shown in Table \ref{tableC3}.
 We re-run the two stacked models of Table \ref{table4} (from interaction 2) using the range of hyperparameters of the GB (for the bottom performers sample) and lassologit (for the low performers sample) models obtaining evaluation metrics for each specification.
 This exercise validates our initial choice of the two stacked models.
 Specifically, the initial choice of the GB's specification (trees = 1000, learning rate = 0.10) has the largest AUC (as, too, for the PR and SP metrics) for the level-level1 comparison, whereas for the level1-level2 comparison lassologit has similar AUC with the selected version ($C$ = 10) having as well the largest PR and SP metrics.}

-\subsection{Whole sample—global explanations.
+\subsection{Whole sample\textendash global explanations.
 Student, family and school determinants}

-Global explanation on leading determinants (features importance) of LAC students' learning poverty for the two samples are shown in Table \ref{table5}.
+Global explanations on leading determinants of LAC students' learning poverty for the two samples are shown in Table \ref{table5}.
 The ranking is based on absolute values of average Shapley values across all students; i.e., for covariate (feature) $j$: $I_{j} = \big( (1/n) \times \sum_{i=1}^{n}|\phi^{(i)}_{j}| \big)$.
-This provides —irrespective of the direction of covariates' associations with the model outputs and the specific value of a given covariate— an overall assessment of which are the more powerful determinants for the probability of students' falling into performance levels 0 (against level 1) and level 1 (against level 2).
-I divide the covariates by student$/$ family and school types by running the stacking model (of Section \ref{section43}) for these two groups of variables separately.
+This provides, regardless of the direction of covariates' associations with model outputs and the specific value of a given covariate, an overall assessment of which are the more powerful determinants for the probability of students' falling into performance levels 0 (against level 1) and level 1 (against level 2).
+We divide the covariates by student$/$family and school types when running the stacking model.